vscode-reborn-ai/vscode-reborn-ai/README.md

 - [X] [text-generation-webui](https://github.com/oobabooga/text-generation-webui)
 - [X] [LocalAI](https://localai.io/)

-Any local LLM that suppotrs the OpenAI API *should* work with this extension.
+Any local LLM that supports the OpenAI API *should* work with this extension.
 The list above are the tools I've personally tested and work.

 ## Changelog